All about subwoofers

 When planning a bass system, customers ask every day about where they should start.
 Doing it properly takes some planning and forethought, especially if you're starting small and intend to expand over time.

+The answers depend on the type of audio system you have currently, and what your end goals are.
 Estimate the power your subwoofer system may need in order for the bass to musically blend and balance well with your existing system.
 If you have:

 - A factory radio — you won't need more than 50 to 200 watts RMS of power for the bass.